 The whole point of common names is that they are the names known and used by ordinary people.
 As such, they are deeply embedded in local culture and history.

-Just as importantly, they are the entry point for these people to further knowledge: people will look up “magpie”, not a new name invented by an expert group, to learn more about their local bird, because they won’t know the new name.
+Just as importantly, they are the entry point for non-experts to further knowledge: people will look up “magpie”, not a new name invented by an expert group, to learn more about their local bird, because they won’t know the new name.

 New ‘common’ names?